OtaraAlex/myblog/content/posts/202309-how-i-created-my-site/index.md

 ``````

 ## Conclusion
-In this tutorial we covered what static site generators are, we went over examples and specifically targeted Hugo.
+In this article we covered what static site generators are, went over examples and specifically targeted Hugo.

 We got to see how to use a free Hugo theme to implement a blog website and finally we served the website locally.
 It should be noted that from here you can easily deploy your website with Netlify for free in just a few simple [steps](https://docs.netlify.com/integrations/frameworks/hugo/).

 Voila!
-You have set up a website with little to no coding.Reach me on email or any of my social media handles if you have any questions or just want a chat :) I love getting feedback!
+You have now set up a website with little to no coding.

+Reach me on email or any of my social media handles if you have any questions or just want a chat :)